PAPNEJA METHOD · the community · Papneja.com

 When the living transmission is absent from a lineage — when the last awakened teacher passes without transmitting to a successor — what remains is book material.
 The words are correct.
 The experience that gives the words their precise meaning is absent.
 The texts can be studied, analyzed, and debated.
 They cannot be used as the map they were meant to be without the living transmission to orient the practitioner within the territory.

-A calm nervous system is contagious.
+A settled instrument is contagious.

-Being in proximity to someone whose system is deeply settled accelerates your own stabilization.
+Being in proximity to someone whose instrument is deeply settled accelerates your own stabilization.
 The living teacher’s role is not to be the practitioner’s spiritual destination.
 The teacher is a tool: to nudge the practitioner in the direction of the only relationship that will go with them beyond this life — the direct connection with consciousness and the Sound Current.

 The Fellowship does not claim any exclusive lineage authority or sectarian primacy.
 It claims only the living transmission of the practical method, verified through direct personal experience, and the capacity to transmit that method to practitioners who are ready to receive it.